5 Surprising German and English Similarities That Will Help You Learn German

-The French-speaking Normans invaded England in 1066 (led by that old rascal William the Conqueror), bringing a slew of French and Latin words with them to England.
+The French-speaking Normans invaded England in 1066 led by William the Conqueror, bringing a slew of French and Latin words with them to England.

 However, England was already full of Germanic tribes who were speaking a kind of Old English, using words like ich, finde, Hand and many others that are still used in German today.

 This original English language that was infiltrated by French and Latin, called Anglo-Saxon, gets its name from the Germanic tribes who migrated there around 500-800 A.D.
 That’s right, Germanic.
 Can you see where this is going?

 These Germanic tribes had been speaking their own version of English before the Normans came, and continued to speak it after the Normans came to England.
 Norman and Latin words didn’t displace much vocabulary, or subtract anything, but rather they added to this early language.

 Even today, 80 of the 100 most common words in English are Germanic in origin.
 These most basic, most frequently spoken words in English and German are from the same roots, making them all extremely similar.
 Give or take a few spelling and pronunciation differences, they’re practically the same.
 For example:

 - It is long – Es ist lang